Paopun20/Michael/README.md

   say "respawning"
 end

-@ Equality
+@ Value equality
-if name is "Alice"
+if name == "Alice"
   say "hi Alice"
 end

-if name is not "Bob"
+if name != "Bob"
   say "you are not Bob"
+end

+@ Reference / same object
+if a is b
+  say "same object"
+end

+if a is not b
+  say "different objects"
 end

 @ Pattern matching